 Members: The initial list of invited WG members is as follows: Stephen Tooth, Heather Viles, Varyl Thorndycraft, Hywel Griffiths, Julian Ruddock, Simon Dixon, Brian Whalley, Jessica Lloyd-Jones, Ant Dickson, Harriet Hawkins, Simon Mudd, Henry Lamb, Anna Falcini.

-First meeting: The first meeting of the WG will be take place at the School of Geography and the Environment, University of Oxford, Friday 19th June, 2015, 11 am-3 pm.
+First meeting: The first meeting of the WG took place at the School of Geography and the Environment, University of Oxford, Friday 19th June, 2015.

-Second meeting: The second meeting of the WG will be take place at the School of Geography and the Environment, University of Oxford, Monday 6th June, 2016, 11 am-3 pm.
+Second meeting: The second meeting of the WG took place at the School of Geography and the Environment, University of Oxford, Monday 6th June, 2016.

 Stephen Tooth maintains a blog that reports on aspects of this working group, for example the BSG-sponsored ‘Strata’ event that took place in January 2016.